 The high-priced Eton BoostBloc 6600 is a modest charger that surprisingly holds 6600mAh for how small it is.

 Its lightweight 6.5 oz means its purse friendly and maybe even pocket friendly (for jackets at least) if you don't mind carrying something else besides your phone around, that has a bulky form factor.

 It has two USB ports, 2.1A and 1A, and no on/off button, and you can shake the device for the indicator lights to pop on and tell you how much juice is left.

-The BoostBloc 6600 holds charges for quite awhile and was able to charge up our iPhone 5 and Samsung Galaxy S4 from around 20%-25% to 100% twice on one charge, and iPad 4 about halfway before giving out.
+The BoostBloc 6600 holds charges for quite awhile and was able to charge up our iPhone 5 and Samsung Galaxy S4 from around 20 percent - 25 percent to 100 percent twice on one charge, and iPad 4 about halfway before giving out.